mlswg/mls-architecture/draft-ietf-mls-architecture.md

 capable of corrupting the state that other users need to perform an external join, thereby preventing successful external joins.

-Instead of the above approaches, it is generally simpler for the Delivery Service take no stance on which Commit is "correct" for an epoch.
+An alternative approach is for the Delivery Service take no stance on which Commit is "correct" for an epoch.
 The DS can enable clients to choose between Commits, for example by providing Commits in the order received when there are multiple, and allow clients to reject any Commits that violate their view of the group's policies.
 As such, all honest and correctly-implemented clients will arrive at the same "first valid Commit" and choose to process it.
-Malicious or buggy clients that process a different Commit will end up in a forked view of the group, isolated from the honest members.
+Malicious or buggy clients that process a different Commit will end up in a forked view of the group.
+While allowing a group's state to fork has fewer security implications than the above approaches, it can complicate some operational aspects of MLS for the DS, such as how to support external joins.

-The only instance where not all group members will agree on the validity of a Commit, is when the Commit is invalid in the form described in {{Section 16.12 of RFC9420}}.
+The only instance where not all honest group members will agree on the validity of a Commit, is when the Commit is invalid in the form described in {{Section 16.12 of RFC9420}}.
 This creates a subset of members that are unable to process the Commit.
 When a user discovers that they're in such a subset, they can request a